Fantastic Four (2015 film): Critical reception

 David Jenkins of Little White Lies, on the other hand, praised Fantastic Four for its stylistic deviation from other recent superhero films, and argued that the film's characters "make decisions which may appear to lack credibility, but the writing works hard to show you why these people are doing what they are doing – and it's not just haphazard patching work, but believable reasons which build on the themes of the movie".
 James Berardinelli gave the film 2.5/4 stars, saying Fantastic Four is "no better or worse [than] the other superhero movies of 2015", welcoming the dark tone, and praising the performance of the main actors.
 Berardinelli concluded that as a superhero film, "it falls into the 'adequate' range of the spectrum—neither memorable nor forgettable."
 Jake Wilson of The Sydney Morning Herald gave the film 3/5 stars, praising the Fantastic Four's transformation sequence and Teller's performance, and wrote: "what distinguishes the film's approach is the faith it puts in its young lead actors".

 Yahoo!
 Movies, Toronto Sun, Indiewire, and Rolling Stone have included Fantastic Four in their lists compiling the worst films of 2015.

+In 2022, while promoting the Disney+ miniseries Moon Knight, the film's writer Jeremy Slater stated he had initially envisioned giving the film a lighter tone similar to that seen in Marvel Cinematic Universe (MCU) film but that Trank was against this idea.
+In a retrospective piece on the film published in 2024 following the announcement of the reboot in the MCU Samuel Williamson of Collider giving the opinion that putting the Fantastic Four inside a gritty drama made no sense, further opining that Miles Teller was too young for the role of Reed Richards/Mr Fantastic at the time of the film's release and that Jamie Bell had been miscast as Ben Grimm/The Thing.

+In 2025, the film's ten year anniversary, the film gained a resurgence due to its ending where the team comes up with a name for themselves.
+Reed's reaction of "Say that again?" to hearing Ben use the word "Fantastic" has become a popular meme with users online inserting other well-known titles and phrases from popular culture for Reed to react to.

 Accolades

 Home media

 Fantastic Four was released by 20th Century Fox Home Entertainment on Blu-ray and DVD on December 15, 2015.
 It was later released on Ultra HD Blu-ray on March 1, 2016.
 It was also released on the Disney+ streaming service in June 2020, the first Marvel movie produced by Fox to be on the service.

-As of February 2016, Fantastic Four had sold nearly 400,000 DVD copies and 350,000 Blu-ray copies.
+As of February 2016, Fantastic Four had sold nearly 400,000 DVD copies and 350,000 Blu-ray copies, for a total of 750,000 copies.
 As of December 2018, the film had grossed $13.4 million on home video.